Anaminus/roblox-library/modules/Binstruct/README.md

 determines the remaining structure of the table.

 Additionally, the following optional named fields can be specified:
-- `encode`: A filter that transforms a value before encoding.
+- `encode`: A filter that transforms a structural value before encoding.
-- `decode`: A filter that transforms a value after decoding.
+- `decode`: A filter that transforms a structural value after decoding.

+Within a decode filter, only the top-level value is structural; components of the value will have already been transformed (if defined to do so).
+Likewise, an encode filter should return a value that itself is structural, but contains transformed components as expected by the component's type definition.
+Each component's definition will eventually transform the component itself, so the outer definition must avoid making transformations on the component.

 When a type encodes the value `nil`, the zero-value for the type is used.